nalgeon/vaqt/README.md

 ## Features

-This package provides functions for common date and time operations.
+The package provides functions for common date and time operations.

 Creating time values: